mariusz-zajac/fakturownia/README.md

 ];
 $response = $fakturownia->invoices()->getAll($params);

-// Get invoice as PDF and save to file
+// Get invoice with ID 123 as PDF and save it to file
 $pdfContent = $fakturownia->invoices()->getPdf(123);
 file_put_contents('/path/to/invoice_123.pdf', $pdfContent);